arawseekers/blog/content/posts/fbless.md

 ### Reddit

+{{< figure src="/images/reddit.jpeg" alt="A screengrab from Red Reader, a Reddit client in F-Droid" position="center" style="border-radius: 8px; max-width:100%;height:auto;" caption="As you can see, you can subscribe to as many a diverse topic." captionPosition="center" captionStyle="color: 297298;" >}}

 Many would argue that Reddit is a forum site, not a social networking site, but that debate is beyond the scope of this post.
 Still, we include it here, because unlike FB, it centers on anonymity.
 It also features a voting system (upvote and downvote) that allows the community to judge for themselves what the quality of a post is.
 In theory, the combination of the two, anonymity and voting system, encourages healthy discussions within forums (subreddits, they are called, or subs).
 In practice, however, it's more nuanced than that (read: it builds echo chambers).
 Some subs can be more prone to circlejerking than others.

 We recommend to steer clear from the main subreddits as they are, usually, repositories of rubbish content.
 We also leave it up to you to discern for yourself which ones do foster healthy discussions.
 Certainly not [r/dankmemes](https://www.reddit.com/r/dankmemes), though.
 You have been advised.

 ### Any RSS Feed

+{{< figure src="/images/rss.jpeg" alt="A screengrab showing a feed from an RSS reader" position="center" style="border-radius: 8px; max-width:100%;height:auto;" caption="A sample RSS Reader look and feel." captionPosition="center" captionStyle="color: 297298;" >}}

 According to [Wikipedia](https://en.wikipedia.org/wiki/RSS):